JuliaMolSim/DFTK.jl/docs/src/guide/parallelization.md

-Threading in DFTK currently happens on multiple layers distributing the workload over different ``k``-Points, bands or within an FFT or BLAS call between processors.
+Threading in DFTK currently happens on multiple layers distributing the workload over different ``k``-Points, bands or within an FFT or BLAS call between threads.
 At its current stage our scaling for thread-based parallelism is worse compared MPI-based and therefore the parallelism described here should